 The doctrine of the Assumption of Mary is recent: 1950.
 But the belief among the faithful that Mary was assumed body and soul into heaven at the time of her death dates to the early Church.
 Mary is also the summation of all Christians—what happened to her, will happen to us.
 Thus, she is the testimony of our own resurrection at the end of time.

-March 12.
-Blessed Angela Salawa was a maid for many years, and eventually became a Secular Franciscan who worked with wounded and sick soldiers during World War I. Abandoned by everyone before her death, she died on March 12, 1922.
+Blessed Angela Salawa was a maid for many years, eventually becoming a Secular Franciscan who instructed other young domestics in their faith.
+During World War I she worked with wounded and sick soldiers.
+After the war Angela's health began to fail and she died on March 12, 1922.